raised for SF PAC since its establishment in 2017

 About SF PAC

-Established in 2017, Structured Finance Political Action Committee (SF PAC) is a young and growing Political Action Committee (PAC) and the only federal PAC focused exclusively on representing the interests of the structured finance industry in Washington, D.C.
+Established in 2017, Structured Finance Political Action Committee (SF PAC) is the only federal Political Action Committee (PAC) focused exclusively on representing the interests of the structured finance industry in Washington, D.C.
 A PAC enables members of groups – such as the SFC – to pool their political contributions and support candidates who can and will champion the industry’s legislative objectives.
 SF PAC unifies the voice of the structured finance industry to identify and support federal candidates who work to keep America’s capital markets strong and robust.

 Federal law prohibits corporate contributions to candidates for federal office.
 Your personal contribution to SF PAC creates SFA’s only opportunity to provide financial support to political candidates.
 SFA also needs SF PAC to compete with special interest groups that contribute millions of dollars annually to promote laws that will adversely affect the structured finance industry.